manojsinghnegiwd/manoj-singh-negi-com/scripts/README.md

 That's it!
 The script will:
 1. Open your YouTube channel in a headless browser
 2. Crawl the videos page
-3. Extract titles, view counts, and video IDs
+3. Extract titles and video IDs
 4. Generate formatted config code
 5. Save data to `youtube-videos.json`